 About

-www.upynes.lt is a virtual tool of the TẽKA initiative, that collects a memory archive of rivers, streams, and riverbanks of the Kaunas region, records the ecological situation of the rivers, and maps various cultural signs and heritage along the rivers.
+www.upynes.lt is a virtual tool of the TẽKA initiative, that collects a memory archive of rivers, streams, and riverbanks of the Kaunas region, records the ecological situation of the rivers, maps various cultural signs and heritage along the rivers, reconstructs the Kaunas port town history.

 In order to take a fresh look at these forgotten natural areas, integrate them into city life and, at the same time, restore the ecological condition of these streams, this website aims to draw the attention of urban communities to their living environment and encourage them to join in fostering these forgotten areas.